Presentation anxiety is probably the most written about issue when it comes to public speaking

 For everything you plan to say or show ask yourself this question first, so what?

-In other words, imagine one of your colleagues interrupts you at any point and asks, ‘so what, why should I care about that’.
-If you can’t answer their question mindfully it means that what you are planning to share is simply noise.
+Imagine one of your colleagues interrupts you at any point and asks, ‘so what, why should I care about that’.
+If you can’t answer their question mindfully, it means that what you are planning to share is probably pointless.

 Content is the source of extensive frustration, damage and anxiety in many organisations today.